shanreed25/Python/Modules/Turtle/Turtle-Docs/Turtle Object/write.md

 # turtle.write()
 - used to display text on the TurtleScreen at the turtle's current position
-- turtle.write(arg, move=False, align='left', font=('Arial', 8, 'normal'))
-Functionality:
-The turtle.write() method provides a way to add labels, instructions, or dynamic values to your Turtle graphics output.
-The text is written with the turtle's current position as the baseline for the text.
-You can customize the appearance and alignment of the text using the font and align parameters.
-The move parameter controls whether the turtle's position updates after the text is written
+- provides a way to add labels, instructions, or dynamic values to your Turtle graphics output
+- you can customize the appearance and alignment of the text using the font and align parameters
+- move parameter controls whether the turtle's position updates after the text is written
+- `turtle.write(arg, move=False, align='left', font=('Arial', 8, 'normal'))`

 ## Parameters
 - **arg:** text or value to be written on the screen.
 This can be a string, number, or any object that can be converted to a string.